abbastoof/transcendence/Backend/game_history/README.md

 - `game_id`: OneToOneField, primary key linked to `GameHistory`.
 - `player1_score`: Integer, score of the first player.
 - `player2_score`: Integer, score of the second player.
+- `player1_hits`: Integer, number of hits by the first player.
-- `total_hits`: Integer, total number of hits in the game.
+- `player2_hits`: Integer, number of hits by the second player.
 - `longest_rally`: Integer, the longest rally in the game.

 ### Serializers